palidintheonly/MonkeyServerLogger/README.md

 - `/ignore`: Configure channels or roles to be ignored by the logging system
 - `/categories`: View and manage logging categories
 - `/logs`: Configure logging channels for different categories
+- `/modmail`: Manage modmail threads (reply, close, block, unblock)

 #### Information Commands
 - `/help`: Display help information and command usage
 - `/ping`: Check the bot's latency
 - `/stats`: View bot statistics

+### 📬 Modmail System

+The bot includes a modmail system that allows server members to contact staff through direct messages:

+- **Server Selection**: If a user is in multiple servers with modmail enabled, they will be prompted to select which server they want to contact
+- **Auto-Closing**: Modmail threads automatically close after 1 minute of inactivity
+- **Inactivity Warnings**: Users and staff receive warnings at 30 seconds and 10 seconds before a thread is closed
+- **Closure Notification**: Users are notified when their thread is closed
+- **Staff Control**: Staff can reply to modmail threads, close them manually, and block/unblock users

 ### 🔧 Configuration Options

 - **Per-Category Logging**: Direct different event types to separate channels
 - **Ignore Filters**: Exclude specific channels or roles from logging
 - **Customizable Permissions**: Limit access to log commands
+- **Modmail Settings**: Enable/disable modmail functionality per server

 ## Setup Instructions